LB&SCR A1 class: London, Brighton & South Coast Railway (1872-1923)

 Twenty-three members of the class were withdrawn between 1898 and 1905, but the majority of these were sold in working order rather than scrapped.
-Purchasers of these locomotives included the Newhaven Harbour Company, the Isle of Wight Central Railway (four locomotives), Pauling & Co. (five locomotives), the Kent and East Sussex Railway (two locomotives), the London and South Western Railway (two locomotives), and the South Eastern and Chatham Railway (one locomotive).
+Purchasers of these locomotives included the Newhaven Harbour Company, the Isle of Wight Central Railway (IWCR) (four locomotives), Pauling & Co. (five locomotives), the Kent and East Sussex Railway (two locomotives), the London and South Western Railway (LSWR) (two locomotives - Nos.
+734 & 735), and the South Eastern and Chatham Railway (SE&CR) (one locomotive - No. 751).
 Others were transferred from capital to departmental (non-revenue earning) stock as pilots at Brighton locomotive works and Lancing carriage works.
 It is likely that the remainder of the class would have been withdrawn over the subsequent few years if the railway had not adopted push-pull or 'motor-train' working on many lightly used branch line services.
 The 'A1' class (as the locomotives were designated after 1905) were found ideally suited for conversion to this form of working.

+The original boilers were of 3 ft 6 in diameter with barrel 7 ft 10 in long, wrought-iron fireboxes 4 ft 1 in long having a grate area of 10.3 sqft and worked at a pressure of 140 lbf/in2.
+Steel fireboxes were tried on two locomotives in 1889 but these were unsuccessful.
+From 1888, new fireboxes were made of copper, with a slightly smaller grate area, 10 sqft, but an increased pressure of 150 lbf/in2.
+Not all were so fitted, as withdrawal began in 1898, although some of the locomotives sold were reboilered by their new owners.
+These included the SE&CR locomotive, given a new boiler in 1910, its firebox being longer at 5 ft 2 in having a grate area of 10+1/2 sqft, the pressure remaining at 140 lbf/in2; and also the two LSWR locomotives, given new Drummond-design boilers in 1912, their barrels being of 3 ft 4+1/2 in diameter and length 7 ft 9+1/2 in, fireboxes 4 ft 0+1/2 in long having a grate area of 11+1/4 sqft and a pressure of 150 lbf/in2.

+The original cylinders were of 13 in bore by 20 in stroke.
+Beginning in 1892, new cylinders were normally of 14 in bore, and most of the locomotives were so modified by the end of 1900.
+Between 1906 and 1909, most of the survivors were given 12 in cylinders, including three which never had 14-inch cylinders.
+Two exceptions were nos.
+82 and 642, which in 1905 and 1907 were given smaller cylinders – 9 in bore and 10 in bore respectively.